nyorain/vil/docs/own/fmtio.md

 - For BC textures, https://github.com/richgel999/bc7enc looks promising
 - ASTC and ETC will be more complicated.
 But they are mainly present on mobile, vil isn't ready for that yet anyways

+'aspect' is somewhat overkill, right?
+Maybe just return x=depth, y=stencil for depth/stencil formats?
+not sure what about multiplanar formats